mskwark/genomeDCA/02inference/README.md

     Note: `./00rungenomeDCA` can take more than one alignment input in the command line.
 In such a case, the inference will be run sequentially.

 3. Wait until inference finishes.
 Single run takes ~10 minutes, out of which ~75% is spent in parallelized loop.
 When using 20 cores the run time can be reduced to ~3 minutes.
 Each sample can be run independently.

+## Using GNU octave instead of MATLAB

+1. Move genomeDCA/plmDCA_asymmetric_octave.m to genomeDCA/plmDCA_asymmetric.m
+2. Use ./00rungenomeDCAoctave.py instead of ./00rungenomeDCA.py